nukedzn/node-tcl/README.md

 and you can even load native Tcl modeles (```load module.so```), source scripts (```source filename.tcl```) and source Tcl libraries (```package require name```).

-**Note :** Only the synchronous commands preserve states from one call to another.
+**Note :** Only synchronous commands preserve states from one call to another.
 Asynchronous commands are executed in a separate thread using a new Tcl Interpreter instance for each call.